Duck Island Cottage | A ‘rural’ retreat in St James’s Park

 Over the centuries, the park was re-landscaped many times, with the body of water changing shape between a stream, channels, smaller ponds and now the lake as we see today.
 The landscape of the park today is mostly down to the Regency architect John Nash (1752-1835), who remodelled the straight canal of water into a more natural looking curved lake in the late 1820s.
 He also reintroduced Duck Island, which had been missing for several decades at this point.
 With new trees and shrubs surrounding the cottage, birdlife returned to the park.

 In 1837, the Ornithological Society of London was founded with the aim to protect the birds and three years later, work started on plans for a cottage to house a bird keeper.
 Architect John Burges Watson (1803-1881) designed the cottage comprising of two buildings – a dwelling for the bird keeper and a clubroom for the Society – which were completed in April 1841.
 The two buildings were connected by a small covered bridge, offering views across the lake and garden.
 The romantic design appears to be Swiss inspired and wouldn’t look out of place in the countryside.
+(See a 1844 sketch of the cottage on the London Metropolitan Archives).

 From 1900 to 1953, Duck Island Cottage was home to bird keeper Thomas Hinton.
 The cottage was damaged during the Blitz in 1940 and by 1953, following Hinton’s death, the cottage was abandoned after it was considered unfit for habitation.
 Today, the cottage features water treatment facilities and pumps for the lake and fountain, while the garden is maintained by the Royal Parks.
 Duck Island is a nature reserve as a sanctuary and breeding ground for the park’s birds, including herons, mute swans and eastern or great white pelicans.
-If you want to see the pelicans being fed, head to the grassy bank adjacent to the cottage between 2.30-3pm every day.
+If you want to see the pelicans being fed, head to the grassy bank adjacent to the cottage between 2.30pm-3pm every day.

 For more of Metro Girl’s history posts, click here.